rdelfin/pe_mentorship/week_5/problems.md

 # Week 5 - Problems
-The problems for this week will be a bit different from the ones in previous weeks, and will serve to demonstrate some of the concepts we've discussed this week.
+The problems for this week will be a bit different from the ones in previous weeks and will serve to demonstrate some of the concepts we've discussed this week.

 For this week, we're not providing an image, as we recommend doing these exercises